cortex-js/cortexjs.io/docs/compute-engine/11-guide-simplify.md

 ### Verbosity

-By default the step chain is curated: internal bookkeeping steps (such as the marker recorded when sub-expressions are simplified in place) are filtered out.
+By default the step chain is curated: work done while simplifying sub-expressions in place is surfaced as its own labeled steps (e.g.
+$\tan x\cot x \to 1$ inside a larger sum), consecutive applications of the same rule are coalesced into a single step, and internal bookkeeping markers are filtered out.
 Pass `verbosity: 'all'` to get the raw, uncurated trace — useful for debugging and for rule authors:

 ```javascript
 expr.explain('simplify', { verbosity: 'all' });